Developing the Theme of a Story

 Well not quite, for although we have now included all of the elements that live above the surface of your story (character, setting, and plot), there is still another level to consider.
 For there is still the fathomless, murky ocean itself to contend with, full of fey tides and marine life, most of which will never be directly perceived by the members of your voyage.
 This deeper layer of narrative, the visceral strata pulsing below the skin of your tale, is the story’s theme.
 Theme generally spends most of its time operating behind the scenes, but is still just as important in its own right as the other three narrative elements we have discussed in previous posts.

 Theme can be a moral principle, an observation regarding human nature, or the acknowledgment of a unique aspect of the human experience (finding a purpose in life, coming of age, etc.).
 A theme can be a concept, a feeling, a message, or a perspective.
 Theme can be about growing up, growing old, or growing apart.
 Love and loss.
 Life and death.
-It can be about coping, changing, or unraveling.
+Examples of other common themes in books involve coping, changing, or unraveling.
 A novel’s theme can be concrete or nebulous.
 Subtle or get right up in-your-face.
 At its heart, theme is a core component of why a story is moving to a reader.
 Of why it makes the reader think and of why it will linger in their minds long after they leave the last page behind them.
 It is precisely because theme can be all of these things, that the concept of theme can be confusing to new (and even experienced) storytellers.

 Why is theme important?